GenHSI: Controllable Generation of Human-Scene Interaction Videos: Experiments

+\paragraph{Inpainting Successful Rate in Different Viewpoints:} To validate our assumption about 2D image inpainting models struggling with view-dependent performance in \cref{sec:inpainting-stage2}, we conduct a human judgment with 10 users across 30 inpainting results to evaluate the plausibility of inpainting in different views compared with the canonical view.

-\paragraph{3D Human-Scene Interaction:} We evaluate the performance of our human-object interaction synthesis against GenZi~\cite{li2024genzi} \& COINS~\cite{zhao2022compositional} on filtered PROX-s which exclude the invisible object interactions. \cref{tab:3d_metrics} compares 3D Human Object Interaction results generated in the pre-visualization stage against baselines. \shortname improves Semantic Clip and Contact from the SOTA GenZi~\cite{li2024genzi} in zero-shot human scene interaction generation.
+\paragraph{3D Human-Scene Interaction:} We evaluate the performance of our human-object interaction synthesis against GenZI~\cite{li2024genzi} \& COINS~\cite{zhao2022compositional} on filtered PROX-s, which exclude the invisible object interactions. \cref{tab:3d_metrics} compares 3D Human Object Interaction results generated in the pre-visualization stage against baselines. \shortname improves Semantic Clip and Contact from the SOTA GenZI~\cite{li2024genzi} in zero-shot human scene interaction generation.
 Benefiting from inpainting humans from the canonical view, the diffusion model efficiently inserts humans with plausible poses by only inpainting from a single view.
-Our method can also perform comparably on other metrics to both~\cite{li2024genzi,zhao2022compositional} \textbf{even when we do not have the accurate 3D scene}.
+Our method can also perform comparably on other metrics to both~\cite{li2024genzi,zhao2022compositional} even when we do not have human joint pose optimization based on accurate 3D scenes.
+Without canonicalization for human inpainting, the single-view human pose generation usually results in implausible HSI poses.

-\paragraph{Video Quality:} \shortname has the highest score in \textbf{Subject Consistency} (\textbf{0.987}), \textbf{Background Consistency} (\textbf{0.974}), \textbf{Motion Smoothness} (\textbf{0.997}), and \textbf{Image Quality} (\textbf{0.767}) that beating commercial solutions.
-Our videos show limited \textbf{Dynamic Degree} because they have static backgrounds that do not contribute to the optical flow used to measure dynamic degree.
+\paragraph{Video Quality:} \shortname has the highest score in \textbf{Subject Consistency} (\textbf{0.985}), \textbf{Background Consistency} (\textbf{0.969}), \textbf{Motion Smoothness} (\textbf{0.996}), and \textbf{Image Quality} (\textbf{0.754}) that beating commercial solutions.
+Our videos exhibit limited \textbf{Dynamic Degree} due to their static backgrounds, which do not contribute to the optical flow used for dynamic degree measurement.
 And we also evaluate the effectiveness of keyframing based on atomic interactive action parsing in \textbf{\shortname (DKF)}.
 In this setting, only two keyframes will be used to generate the long video based on the text prompt composed by text-based motion planning.
 The results in \cref{fig:video_comp,tab:video_quality_metrics} indicate that although we do not optimize the parameters of the video generative model, our keyframe prompting strategy can significantly preserve the character \& scene identity over a longer video duration.
 Please find more details in the video results in supplementary materials.